kingdave4/My-Portfolio/content/Blog/Ansibleblog.md

 ## Final Thoughts
-Ansible and Terraform complement each other well—Terraform handles infrastructure provisioning, while Ansible takes care of configuration.
+Ansible and Terraform complement each other well terraform handles infrastructure provisioning, while Ansible takes care of configuration.
 Learning both as part of a broader DevOps curriculum has given me a much better understanding of modern automation workflows.

 If you're new to configuration management or looking to reduce repetitive server tasks, Ansible is a great place to start.
 And if you’re enrolled in the DevOps Beginners to Advanced with Projects course like I was, you’re already off to a strong start.